What makes for an exceptional school?

 Excelling at college-level work in high school

 Deep learning happens when students are challenged.
 Our curriculum is centered around this idea, and there is no better manifestation of challenge than AP and post-AP coursework.

 BASIS Independent students perform exceedingly well on AP exams compared to peers in the U.S. and students around the globe.

 From academic competition wins and sports victories to alumni successes

-Because of their hard work, BASIS Curriculum students grow into self-sufficient learners who are often recognized for their talents across disciplines, in and out of the classroom.
+Because of their hard work, BASIS Independent students grow into self-sufficient learners who are often recognized for their talents across disciplines, in and out of the classroom.
 We seek these opportunities out on behalf of our students, but they are also often recognized organically by meeting eligibility for prestigious national and international awards.

 College admissions are one of the ultimate indicators of strength and recognition of a program.
-BASIS Curriculum students work incredibly hard; we’re proud to offer a program that acts as a launching pad for students to achieve their dreams.
+BASIS Independent students work incredibly hard; we’re proud to offer a program that acts as a launching pad for students to achieve their dreams.

 by the numbers*